-NEW YORK, NY / ACCESSWIRE / March 10, 2017 / Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in The Southern Company ("Southern" or the "Company") (SO) of the March 24, 2017 deadline to seek the role of lead plaintiff in a federal securities class action lawsuit filed against the Company and certain officers.
+NEW YORK, March 31, 2017 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Under Armour, Inc. ("Under Armour" or the "Company") (UA) (UAA) of the April 11, 2017 deadline to seek the role of lead plaintiff in a federal securities class action lawsuit filed against the Company and certain officers.

-The lawsuit has been filed in the U.S. District Court for the Northern District of Georgia on behalf of all those who purchased Southern common stock between April 25, 2012 and October 29, 2013 (the "Class Period").
-The case, Monroe County Employees' Retirement System v.
-The Southern Company et al., No. 1:17-cv-00241 was filed on January 20, 2017, and has been assigned to Judge Mark H. Cohen.
+The lawsuit has been filed in the U.S. District Court for the District of Maryland on behalf of all those who purchased Under Armour securities between July 24, 2014 and January 30, 2017 (the "Class Period").
+The case, Stenger v.
+Under Armour, Inc. et al, No. 1:17-cv-00611 was filed on March 2, 2017, and has been assigned to Judge Richard D. Bennett.

 The court-appointed lead plaintiff is the investor with the largest financial interest in the relief sought by the class that is adequate and typical of class members who directs and oversees the litigation on behalf of the putative class.
 Any member of the putative class may move the Court to serve as lead plaintiff through counsel of their choice, or may choose to do nothing and remain an absent class member.
 Your ability to share in any recovery is not affected by the decision of whether or not to serve as a lead plaintiff.